opengisch/QFieldCloud/README.md

 ## Add root certificate

-QFieldCloud will automatically generate a certificate and it's root certificate in `./conf/nginx/certs`.
+QFieldCloud will automatically generate a certificate and its root certificate in `./conf/nginx/certs`.
 However, you need to trust the root certificate first, so other programs (e.g. curl) can create secure connection to the local QFieldCloud instance.